fetachallenge/fetachallenge.github.io/pages/Algorithm.markdown

 hero_image: /images/BannerFETA.png
 ---

-{% include notification.html
-message="The updated guideline for FeTA 2024 will come out soon." icon="false" status="is-success" %}

 Algorithm Description Guidelines
-In addition to submitting a docker container, participants must submit a short description of their algorithm highlighting the main features by August 9, 2024.
+In addition to submitting a docker container, participants must submit a short description of their algorithm highlighting the main features by August 12, 2024.

-Please fill in the following form: [FeTA Challenge Algorithm Description Submission](https://www.synapse.org/Portal/filehandle?ownerId=syn25649159&ownerType=ENTITY&fileName=Algorithm_submission_instructions.docx&preview=false&wikiId=610007)
+Please fill in the following form: [FeTA Challenge Algorithm Description Submission](https://unils-my.sharepoint.com/:w:/g/personal/meritxell_bachcuadra_unil_ch/Ee8SkAh6LoNMqFlB5BUD7tABtUELTviEo4CrlpcvH7UHPg?e=JenG4Q)

 In addition to the above form, please provide a description of your model highlighting the main features.
 This description must include the following details (unless the parameter is not applicable for your model):